COLUMBIA, S.C. — Early voting began on Monday, Oct. 21, in South Carolina.

 There are four ways to update your address:

-• Online with your updated South Carolina Driver’s License or DMV ID Card (update your information with the DMV before submitting a voter registration form)
+- Online with your updated South Carolina Driver’s License or Department of Motor Vehicle identification card (update your information with the DMV before submitting a voter registration form)

-• Go to your previous polling place and vote a limited failsafe ballot containing only federal, statewide and countywide offices.
+- Go to your previous polling place and vote for a limited failsafe ballot containing only federal, statewide and countywide offices.
 Your updated information will be included on the failsafe ballot envelope

-• Go to the county voter registration office and complete the change of address form and vote a full ballot
+- Go to the county voter registration office, complete the change of address form, and vote a full ballot

-• Go to the voter registration office in the current county where you live and complete the change of address form and vote a full ballot
+- Go to the voter registration office in your current county, complete the change of address form, and vote a full ballot.

-• You moved from one state to another after the deadline to register to vote in a Presidential election on the new state of residence – you can vote only in the Presidential election via absentee ballot obtained from the state and county of residence from which you moved
+- If you moved from one state to another after the deadline to register to vote in a Presidential election in your new state of residence, you can vote only in the Presidential election via absentee ballot obtained from the state and county from which you moved.

 Get a sample ballot

 Familiarize yourself with your ballot before you vote.
-Your sample ballot may not be identical to a friend or family member living in another part of the state/county/city or neighborhood because, again, your home address determines your ballot.
-For example: you may live in a part of a school district where all seats are up for election or in an area where no seats are up for election.
-You may live in a county with a question regarding new taxes (Richland) while there may be no question on the ballot in a neighboring county.
+Your sample ballot may not be identical to a friend or family member living in another part of the state, county, city or neighborhood because your home address determines your ballot.
+For example, you may live in a part of a school district where all seats are up for election or in an area where no seats are up for election.
+You may live in a county with a question regarding new taxes (Richland), while there may be no question on the ballot in a neighboring county.

 South Carolina Early Voting locations